confluentinc/ksql/docs/installation/server-config/security.rst

     The authenticated KSQL user requires ``DESCRIBE`` and ``WRITE`` permissions on each output topic.

     By default, KSQL will attempt to create any output topics that do not exist.
 To allow this, the authenticated KSQL user requires
     ``CREATE`` permissions on the ``CLUSTER`` resource type.
-Alternatively, topics can be created manual before running KSQL.
-To determine the list of output topics and their required configuration, (partition count, replication factor, retention policy, etc), you can run KSQL on a Kafka cluster with no, or open, ACLs first.
+Alternatively, topics can be created manually before running KSQL.
+To determine the list of output topics and their required configuration, (partition count, replication factor, retention policy, etc), you can run initially run KSQL on a Kafka cluster with none or open ACLs first.

 Change-log and repartition topics
     Internally, KSQL uses repartition and changelog topics for selected operations.
 KSQL requires repartition topics